phaustin/quantecon-example/book/docs/python_by_example.md

 Python programs typically require several import statements.

-The reason is that the core language is deliberately kept small, so that it\'s easy to learn and maintain.
+The reason is that the core language is deliberately kept small, so that it's easy to learn and maintain.

 When you want to do something interesting with Python, you almost always need to import additional functionality.